Statistical mechanics of bend flexoelectricity and the twist-bend phase in bent-core liquid crystals: Mean-field calculation for lattice model

 The purpose of this Appendix is to show how the lattice model of Sec.~III can be solved analytically through mean-field theory, rather than Monte Carlo simulations.
 The calculation is analogous to the mean-field theory in our previous paper~\cite{subas10}, but now for bend instead of splay flexoelectricity.
 The results are similar to the simulations presented in Sec.~III.

 For the mean-field calculation, we consider a small region of the system in the uniform nematic phase under an applied electric field.
-We suppose that the field and average polarization are along the $\mathbf{\hat{x}}$ axis, and the director has a bend from layer to layer in the lattice as function of $z$.
+We suppose that the field and average polarization are along the $\mathbf{\hat{z}}$ axis, and the director has a bend from layer to layer in the lattice as function of $x$, as shown in Fig.~\ref{Fig10}.
 Hence, we write

 Similarly, for the dipole direction $\mathbf{\hat{b}}_i$ on site $i$, we write